 So yeah, the features vary depending on the platform.
 That's why it's essential to be informed about all the various podcast hosting platforms and their advantages so that you can choose the most suited one for you.

-It's time to learn about the best podcast hosting platforms out there so that you can make an informed purchase and begin with your podcasting journey.
+It's time to learn about the best podcast hosting platforms out there so that you can make an informed purchase and begin your podcasting journey.

 All these podcast hosting platforms on the list have something different to offer to you, and one specific hosting service might be more suitable for you.